URMC Two-Factor Authentication FAQ

 When do I have to start using two-factor authentication?

 As soon as you enroll, you will begin to receive prompts when you log in to provide the second authentication via phone call, text message, or through the Duo app.
-Two-factor authentication will be a requirement beginning August 7, 2014.

 How do I enroll?